MourabitElBachir/visual-recognition-server-control-back/README.md

-# Custom Object Detection with TensorFlow - Server side Python
+# Custom Object Detection with TensorFlow - Server Side Python
 ## Buttons Case Example

 Object detection allows for the recognition, detection, and localization of multiple objects within an image.
 It provides us a much better understanding of an image as a whole as apposed to just visual recognition.